top of page

 Past research from the LTP Lab has found that White women anticipate negative gender-based treatment from an individual with negative attitudes towards Black Americans, and Black and Latino men anticipate more positive treatment at companies with gender-inclusive bathrooms and gender diversity awards due to a lay theory that prejudices co-occur.

-The LTP Lab is currently exploring how such lay theories are learned, how lay theories influence attention to identity threat cues, and how lay theories impact intraminority coalitions.
+The LTP Lab is currently exploring how such lay theories are learned and how such theories influence attention to identity threat cues and coping responses to discrimination.

 Prejudice Confrontations